ayrtonvwf/jsonql/README.md

 See [the schema](schema/query.schema.json)

 ### The Property Locator
-A value locator is a string used to identify a property or a set of properties in a dataset structure.
+A Property Locator is a sequence of property names used to identify a nested data point in the data structure.

-Example structure:
+Structure example:

 ```json
 [